MidnightInAPythonWorld/API-Cisco-PSIRT/README.md

 ### Output
  - The script simply prints results to the screen in JSON format.
- - This will dump a lot of text to the scresn so just comment out the functions in main to see results from different API calls.
+ - This will dump a lot of text to the screen so just comment out the functions in main to see results from different API calls.
  - These results can easily be sent to SIEM or other endpoints.
- - For example, this script could be used to send results to Splunk HEC for alerting or dashboarding.

 ### API Options
  - By Advisory ID